Skip to main content

 yarn start

-Download the trial Kanban package and follow the instructions in the README file.
-Just a heads up: the trial version works for 30 days.
+Download the trial Kanban package and follow the steps in the README file.
+The trial version is available for 30 days.

 Import source files

-Open up kanban.component.ts and import the Kanban source files.
-Here’s what to keep in mind:
+Open kanban.component.ts and import the Kanban source files.
+The import path depends on the package version:

 import { Kanban, Toolbar } from 'dhx-kanban-package';